gocraft/web/README.md

 * **Middleware**.
 Middleware can express almost any web-layer feature.
 We make it easy.
 * **Nested routers, contexts, and middleware**.
 Your app has an API, and admin area, and a logged out view.
 Each view needs different contexts and different middleware.
 We let you express this hierarchy naturally.
 * **Embrace Go's net/http package**.
 Start your server with http.ListenAndServe(), and work directly with http.ResponseWriter and http.Request.
 * **Minimal**.
-The core of Mars Web is lightweight and minimal.
+The core of gocraft/web is lightweight and minimal.
 Add optional functionality with our built-in middleware, or write your own middleware.

 ## Performance
 Performance is a first class concern.
-Every update to this package has its performance measured and tracked in [BENCHMARK_RESULTS](https://github.com/cypriss/mars_web/blob/master/BENCHMARK_RESULTS).
+Every update to this package has its performance measured and tracked in [BENCHMARK_RESULTS](https://github.com/gocraft/web/blob/master/BENCHMARK_RESULTS).

 For minimal 'hello world' style apps, added latency is about 3μs.
 This grows to about 10μs for more complex apps (6 middleware functions, 3 levels of contexts, 150+ routes).

 One key design choice we've made is our choice of routing algorithm.
 Most competing libraries use simple O(N) iteration over all routes to find a match.
 This is fine if you have only a handful of routes, but starts to break down as your app gets bigger.
-Mars Web uses a tree-based router which grows in complexity at O(log(N)).
+We use a tree-based router which grows in complexity at O(log(N)).

 ## Application Structure